jarmyo/jarmyo/WebPage/README.md

 This page is stored on Azure Web app container.

-Here is placed some of the thins I learn in time about web development.
+Here is placed some of the things I learn about web development.

 - SEO
 - ASP.NET